mwcraig/ccd-as-book/_build/03-05-Calibrate-dark-images.md

 Dark images, like any other images, need to be calibrated.
 Depending on the data you have and the choices you have made in reducing your data the steps to reducing your images may include:

-1. Subtracting overscan (only if you decide to subtract ocverscan from all images)
+1. Subtracting overscan (only if you decide to subtract overscan from all images)
 2. Trim the image (if it has overscan, whether you are using the overscan or not)
 3. Subtract bias (if you need to scale the calibrated dark frames to a different exposure time).